lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 `HashML-DSA` at the time of certificate creation.
 This is anticipated to cause operational issues in contexts where the operator does not know at key generation time whether the key will need to produce pure or pre-hashed signatures.
-ExternalMu-ML-DSA avoids all of these operational concerns by virtue of having keys and signatures that are indistinguishable from ML-DSA (i.e., ML-DSA and ExternalMu-ML-DSA are mathematically equivalent algorithms).
-The difference between ML-DSA and ExternalMu-ML-DSA is merely an internal implementation detail of the signer and has no impact on the verifier or network protocol.
+The External Mu mode described in {{externalmu}}
+avoids all of these operational concerns.

 The security reason for disallowing HashML-DSA is that the design of the ML-DSA algorithm provides enhanced resistance against signature